OpenShopChannel-Fork/WSC-Web/README.md

 # WSC-Web
+## THIS BRANCH IS UNMAINTAINED, CLUTTERED, AND USELESS.
+DON'T USE EXCEPT FOR EXAMPLE CODE!
 This could potentially be a server for the Open Shop Channel.

 ## What is the Open Shop Channel?